 I thought the exact same thing.
 My finace loved Prince and everything that he's ever done.
 I'm more of a jamband guy that loves to see Phish shows.
 She's put up coming with me to those... so I surprised her a few years ago and we got floor tickets to Prince at MSG for his Welcome 2 America shows.
 I think he did like 3-4 at MSG.
 Let me tell you what, he blew my socks off.
 Absolutely amazing show and the audience was incredible.
 Prince is quite the performer and he jams like a boss.
 If you've never given him a chance...
 I'd start with the Loring Park sessions from 1977.
 Here's the link and some info... just something to listen to today for all you weirdos that are complaining.

 Prince :: Loring Park Sessions 1977 Get ready for some FUNK!
 This is Prince at age 19, and is funky as hell.
 You absolutely MUST download this.
 Prince, Andre Cymone And Bobby Z Recorded instrumentals in the rehearsal room of Owen Husney's Loring Park office.
 They sound like well-crafted compositions rather than spur-of-the-moment jams.
 The tracks feature keyboards (Prince), Bass (Andre), Drums (Bobby Z).

-@juggernaut was just dropping a stink bomb in here and was obviously being factitious by insinuating that Fish meant "Prince would only be a good get if he played with Petty" when Fish clearly was just saying: "omagerhd this is what happened last time they were together."
+juggernaut was just dropping a stink bomb in here and was obviously being factitious by insinuating that Bird meant "Prince would only be a good get if he played with Petty" when Bird clearly was just saying: "omagerhd this is what happened last time they were together."
 Successful "streets ahead" troll was successful.

 I am just prepped to see Stevie Wonder's name show up any time now in an official announcement.
 Not that I want it to happen, but all signs are pointing towards it.
 Sucks...but I got KoL so I can't complain.